 The Clery Director prepares the Annual Security Report (ASR) on behalf of the University to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-The Clery Director works in cooperation with departments from all divisions within the University, such as University Housing, Cadet Leadership and Development, Academic Affairs, Athletics, Counseling Services, and the Student Health Center, and all employees designated as campus security authorities (CSAs) under the Clery Act.
+The Clery Director works in cooperation with departments from all divisions within the University, such as University Housing, Student Affairs, Academic Affairs, Athletics, Counseling Services, and the Student Health Center, and all employees designated as campus security authorities (CSAs) under the Clery Act.
 The above-listed partners, as well as local law enforcement, provide crime statistics, policy-related information, and their educational efforts and programs for Clery Act reportable crimes, hate crimes, and violations of state and local drug, liquor, and weapons law occurring in Clery Geography where arrests or referrals for discipline were made.
 CSAs must promptly report allegations of Clery crimes that occur within a Campus' Clery Geography that are reported to them.
 A report may be a written or verbal disclosure made by any person to the CSA, including information shared with the CSA by witnesses or other third parties.
 CSA reports must include the following, if known: The crime that was reported and the information provided, the exact location where the reported crime occurred, The date and time the reported crime occurred, Any witness and perpetrator information.
-Victim information, unless the victim requests confidentiality (Employees may be required to share this information with other offices if they have responsibilities under other laws and policies including, but not limited to, Mandatory Reporting of Child Abuse and Neglect, and Interim CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation.
-In the event the victim does request confidentiality, enough information must be obtained and provided by the CSA about the criminal incident to prevent over-reporting or "double-counting" of the incident.
+Victim information, unless the victim requests confidentiality (Employees may be required to share this information with other offices if they have responsibilities under other laws and policies including, but not limited to, Mandatory Reporting of Child Abuse and Neglect, and CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation.
+In the event the victim does request confidentiality, enough information must be obtained and provided by the CSA about the criminal incident to prevent over-reporting or "double counting" of the incident.
+The campus is required by law to disclose reports of some crimes (including dating violence, domestic violence, sexual assault/sexual misconduct and stalking) including through the daily crime log, the Annual Security Report, and Timely Warning Notices as explained in greater detail below.
+However, while the University will include reportable incidents in these disclosures, the victim's name/identity will not be included in publicly-available records or reports.